WHEN JEWELRY SHOPPING NEEDS LOCAL EYES

 Begin with a paid jewelry shopping review, then escalate only when the piece deserves deeper handling.

 Most clients start with the jewelry shopping review.
-If the file requires store guidance, seller questions, specialist coordination, proxy purchase, negotiation support, or post-purchase logistics, we quote the expanded scope after the first file review.
+If the file requires store guidance, seller questions, specialist coordination, proxy purchase, negotiation support, local attendance, or post-purchase logistics, we quote the expanded scope after the first file review.

 Payment principle: We do not open a formal jewelry shopping file from a casual message alone.
 Payment secures the review slot; the intake form creates the case file; deeper scopes are quoted only after the item, route, seller, budget, timing, support needs, and objective are understood.

-Start here: baseline review
+Start here: baseline jewelry shopping review

 Use the case deposit when the item is high-value, time-sensitive, appointment-dependent, remote, documentation-sensitive, negotiation-sensitive, or already close to purchase.